What is Transcatheter Aortic Valve Replacement (TAVR) Procedure?

 - Surgeons insert a thin, flexible tube called a catheter into a blood vessel through a small incision in the patient's leg or groin.
 These blood vessels can also be accessed through the stomach area, chest, neck, or collarbone.

 - Surgeons guide the catheter containing a replacement valve to the heart and carefully position the new device securely within the old valve.

 - The catheter is removed once the new valve has been checked for leaks or other problems.

 The TAVR procedure is performed while the patient is under general anesthesia, and patients may be discharged from the hospital within 48 hours.

 NewYork-Presbyterian physicians were the principal investigators of the national clinical trials establishing the effectiveness of this minimally invasive procedure.

-Do I Qualify for Transcatheter Aortic Valve Replacement (TAVR)?
+Preparing for a Transcatheter Aortic Valve Replacement